funkytaco/php-mvc/NIMBUS_DEMO_GUIDE.md

 ```

 **What Works:**
-- ✅ Created from nimbus-demo template
+- ✅ Created from nimbus-app-php template
 - ✅ Generated unique port based on app name hash
 - ✅ Created secure randomly-generated database password
 - ✅ Replaced all placeholders with app-specific values